Hiking NB bloggers James and Vicki Donald share their top picks for waterfall chasing.

 2. FALL BROOK FALLS

-At 33 m (100 ft.) high, Falls Brook Falls is one of the highest waterfalls in New Brunswick.
+At 33 m (100 ft.) high, Fall Brook Falls is one of the highest waterfalls in New Brunswick.
 Walton Glen Falls (below) is higher, but does not flow during the driest part of the summer.
 Mary Pitcher Falls, in the woods to the south of Sussex, is around the same height but tumbles over many steps to get to the bottom.
 Fall Brook Falls is a single drop.
 A deep pool at the bottom of the falls makes an excellent place for a swim.
 Floating on your back in the pool and looking straight up at the falls is an experience that we have found nowhere else.

 Access for this waterfall is a short walk down a road to the Miramichi River, followed by a moderate walk up a short trail along the stream to the falls.
 An access fee is required at a gatehouse on the way to the falls.